 Is Poison Ivy contagious?

 Your Poison Ivy rash is not contagious.
 The fluid in the blisters does not spread the rash.
 However, if the Rhus resin is still on your clothing or skin and you touch someone with that portion of your clothing or skin, then that person may develop a rash if they are allergic.

 How are Rhus rashes treated?

 Rhus rashes are self-limited – sooner or later they clear up without treatment.
-Letting nature take its course is reasonable with mild Rhus rash.
-Severe Poison Ivy and Poison Oak rashes are treated by a doctor.
-Systemic cortisone is effective in treating Rhus rash.
+Poison Ivy and Poison Oak rashes are treated by Dr. Green, usually with creams and occasionally with systemic cortisone if necessary.

-When the swelling has gone down, cortisone cream or ointment will help your rash heal.
 Don’t put anything on your rash except the prescription cream, water, or a vinegar-water mixture.
-You may bathe or shower as usual; keep the water as cool as you can stand and don’t use soap on your rash, as it irritates.
+You may bathe or shower as usual; keep the water as cool as you can stand and don’t use soap on your rash, as it irritates the skin.

 “You cannot go wrong with this dermatologist.
 Dr. Green and his staff are the very best!
 They go out of their way to assure patient satisfaction.
 I have used many services in the Bethesda location, and have always been more than satisfied.
 I highly recommend Dr. Green.”

 David Green, M.D.